Can religious believers and non-believers share in the human journey together and even learn from each other?

 I can only talk about the Christian tradition into which I was born and which I have studied to postgraduate degree level and thought about for over 40 years.
 Neither the Bible nor the Church can have the last word on everything.
 They are 'only' human too!
 Some claims about the authority of the Bible go way beyond anything it claims for itself.
 It's still worth something of course, but not to be put on such a pedestal.
-Same journey, but a different map.
-Now, as then, we are each individually responsible for what we believe, think and do, as we have always been.
+Same journey, but now we need an updated map.

 But I do still find some elements of the Christian story intriguing and challenging.
 Not least the idea that its 'God' was a real human being who was unjustly killed - like so many others - and that the things Jesus seems to have said and done about social justice, love and care for others are surely central to how to live well - what he called 'seeking the Kingdom'.
 A 'Godlike' way to live.
-He wasn't a Christian either!
 These remain points of entry for me, if in a limited way.
 I also find the theatre of what goes on in my local Cathedral aesthetically uplifting, often giving me food for thought and offering an inclusive welcome - unlike what happens in many churches where I'm simply expected to toe the party line and believe what I'm told!
 Questions (unless they're the ones with pre-determined answers) are not usually encouraged.

 MY CHOSEN CHARITY

 I am committed to a welfare-based strategic approach to managing attendance and absence.
 I may not always tell you exactly what you think you want to hear or repeat what you always thought was true.
 But I will offer you an informed and independent voice that gives you real practical help in carrying out your statutory duties and seeks to promote more effective solutions for those children and young people who most need them.
 I also 'whitter' about education welfare issues.
 Currently: If education is not compulsory, then it's not compulsory!